veilance/real-time-analytics-pipeline/README.md

 ## Purpose

-Personal practice project to build a real-time stock analytics pipeline.
+Personal practice project to build a real-time stock analytics pipeline using Full-Stack Python and Apache Kafka, Apache Spark, and Finnhub for stock market data.

 ## Getting Started